-Carpenter fixes the structure of centralized authority, and regards the system of the efficient society in which only things that are useful are propelled forward, as an external skin that will eventually peel off.
-(15) He says that he is searching for the secret of society's existence, and thinks that, as far as social evolution is concerned, society will progress by taking off and throwing away out of necessity this external skin that it is fitted with, and, as for social progress, that we must constantly condemn the obstacles created by the freezing of the existing legal system.
-(18) At the foundation of these ideas were his suspicions about social Darwinism which extols the logic of survival of the fittest.
-Although the theory of evolution had been dealt a serious blow when the world of biology pointed out that the survivors are those who are most adaptable, the Social Darwinists applied the survival of the fittest to social theory, and from there in influenced liberal (laifaire) economics.
-This is a developmental theory of economics that connects the notion of free selection in "The Origin of Species," with the optimistic view that out of the free will of each and every person order will naturally result.
+Carpenter fixes the structure of centralized authority, and regards the system of the efficient society in which only things that are useful are propelled forward, as an external skin that will eventually peel off.20 He says that he is searching for the secret of society's existence, and thinks that, as far as social evolution is concerned, society will progress by taking off and thinks that, as far as social evolution is concerned, society will progress by taking off and throwing away out of necessity this external skin that it is fitted with, and as for social progress, that we must constantly condemn the obstacles created by the freezing of the existing legal system.(21)

+At the foundation of these ideas were his suspicious about social Darwinism which extols the logic of survival of the fittest.
+Although the theory of evolution had been dealt a serious blow when the world of biology pointed out that the survivors are those who are most adaptable, the Social Darwinists applied the survival of the fittest to social theory, and from there in influenced liberal economics.
+This is a developmental theory of economics that connects the notion of free selection in "The Origin of Species", with the optimistic view that out of the free will of each and every person order will naturally result.

 However, basic to the original theory of evolution is competition between individuals of the same species, but when humans are taken as the subject of that theory and the theory is applied to the competition between individual human beings and a further notion is derived that the superior win and the inferior lose, then what we have is a clear deviation from the original Darwinian theory.
-When the dark side that accompanies the development of industrial capitalism continues to grow, the theory, quite logically, no longer fits with reality.
-Carpenter's publishing of "Civilization - Its Causes and Salvation" in 1889, was way ahead of its times in its criticism of the rationale of Social Darwinism.
-He harshly criticizes the rigidity caused by the concentration of organization and authority, but rather than emphasizing this critique is much more interested in the growth of a new humanity created out of respect toward work and human beings that will open up a hole in the present situation and searches for what that should be like.
-(17) Carpenter was determined to promote life's internal creative powers as the life of the community and the awakening and growth of that awareness was moving forward as a medium interacting with nature.
+When the dark side that accompanies the development of industrial capitalism continues to grow, the theory quite logically, no longer causes and fits with reality.
+Carpenter's publishing of Civilization Its Causes and Cure in 1889, was way ahead of its times in its criticism of the rationale of Social Darwinism.
+He harshly criticizes the rigidity caused by the concentration of organization and authority, but rather than emphasizing this critique is much more interested in the growth of a new humanity created out of respect toward work and human beings that will open up a hole in the present situation and searches for what that should be like.(22) Carpenter was determined to promote life's internal creative powers as the life of the community and the awakening and growth of that awareness was moving forward as a medium interacting with nature.

-Footnotes:
+Footnotes